ali7919/ali7919/README.md

 ### About me

-  - Studing Computer Science at kharazmi university
+  - BSc in Computer Science
   - Making cool games with Unity
   - Learning new things